awsdocs/aws-kms-developer-guide/doc_source/ct-generatedatakeypairwithoutplaintext.md

 # GenerateDataKeyPairWithoutPlaintext<a name="ct-generatedatakeypairwithoutplaintext"></a>

 The following example shows an AWS CloudTrail log entry for the [GenerateDataKeyPairWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyPairWithoutPlaintext.html) operation\.
-This example records an operation that generates an RSA key pair that is encrypted under a symmetric customer master key \(CMK\)\.
+This example records an operation that generates an RSA key pair that is encrypted under a symmetric AWS KMS key\.

 ```
 {